mominYaseen/bloodLink/README.md

                 "availableUnits": 8
             },{},{}
         ]
-note: complete this method at the end because it needs websockets to have latest and realtime data from  the db.
+**note**: complete this method at the end because it needs websockets to have latest and realtime data from  the db.